|Aircraft registration number

 |The date of the completion of the investigation (report)

 |Number of fatalities

-The accident with Mi-8 RA-24410 helicopter operated by "ANGARA" AIrlines of East Siberian International Territorial Department of FAA occurred in the area of Preobrazhenka village of the Irkutsk region on May 6, 2013 at 11:30 Moscow time.
+The accident with Mi-8 RA-24410 helicopter operated by "ANGARA" AIrlines of East Siberian International Territorial Department of FAA occurred near Preobrazhenka village, Irkutsk region (RF) on May 6, 2013 at 11:30 Moscow time.